Sophia Everest: 2016: Competing in Myanmar Idol and recognition

 Everest started her music career as a contestant in the first season of Myanmar Idol, a televised singing competition.
-In the Myanmar Idol Top 4 finalists contest week, she competed with Saw Lah Htaw Wah, M Zaw Rain and Ninzi May, performing Saung Oo Hlaing's songs and was placed in the top 4.
+In the Myanmar Idol Top 5 finalists contest week, she competed with Saw Lah Htaw Wah, May Kyi, M Zaw Rain and Ninzi May, performing Saung Oo Hlaing's songs and was placed as 4th runner up.
 After she competed in Season 1 of Myanmar Idol, she engaged in shooting commercial advertisements, stage performances, and many concerts at various locations throughout Myanmar.
 She released her hit single "Crush On You" on 1 November 2016.

 2017–present: Solo debut and rising popularity

 Everest launched her debut solo album "NVM" (Never Mind) on 26 February 2017.
 The album was listed No. 4 at "The best seller top 10 album of 2017".
 Her second solo album "Nint Yae" (နင့်ရဲ့), was released on 18 March 2018.

-Sophia is the first female artist to have more than one No.1 song on Major M Local Top 30 Chart.
-Her single "Stay Open", collaboration with Raymond, Diramore, and MØ & Diplo peaked at No.1 in 2018.
-In 2019, she released her single "Medusa", collaboration with Moe Htet (B+) and peaked at No.1 on Major M Local Top 30 Chart.